Jonathan-Adly/AgentRun/README.md

 Next, we will setup our LLM function calling skeleton code.
 We need:

-1. An LLM client such Groq or OpenAI or Anthropic (alternatively, you can use liteLLm as wrapper)
+1. An LLM client such Groq or OpenAI or Anthropic (alternatively, you can use litellm as wrapper)
 2. The model you will use
 3. Our code execution tool - that encourages the LLM model to send us python code to execute reliably